-Desktop Sharing enables administrators to connect and control remote desktops in LAN and WAN.
-It is a web-based tool enabling access from anywhere in the LAN without requiring any native client.
+Desktop Central's remote desktop connection management feature enables administrators to connect and control remote desktops in LAN and WAN.
+It is a web-based tool that enables access to computers anywhere in the globe.
 Systems in WAN can be accessed through VPN or internet.
-It allows almost all operations to be performed on the remote desktop.
+It allows the following advanced options for remote desktop sharing:

-Desktop Central provides a web-based access to the remote computers.
+Desktop Central provides a web-based connection to the remote computers.
 This means that a remote connection can be established from anywhere and it does not require any additional client software to be installed other than the Desktop Central agent.
-It also avoids dependencies with other technologies like Java or ActiveX and leverages them only for specific tasks, while allowing you to control computers even through tablets.
+Desktop Central also lets you connect to remote computers through mobile phones and tablets.

-When connecting to remote computers using remote desktop sharing option, the adminstrators can opt to get user's permission before connecting to their desktop.
+When connecting to remote computers using remote access option, the administrators can opt to get user's permission before connecting to their desktop.
 A dialog box pops up on the user's screen requesting remote access.
 This ensures user's privacy.

 Desktop Central allows you to remotely access desktops and transfer files between them.
 The remote desktop sharing mechanism supports remote login to any desktop on the network that has remote control privileges.
-Files are transferred across domains and workgroup using the Active-X Viewer and Java viewers, making the entire process fast, reliable, and secure.
+Files are transferred across domains and workgroup using Java and Active-X, making the entire process fast, reliable, and secure.

 A remote machine having more than one monitor will be automatically detected and all the active monitors would be displayed over the remote control session.
 Any of these screens can be selected accordingly.
 Multi-monitors are especially useful when you need to troubleshoot a remote machine in a collaborative manner.